 McWay Falls, Julia Pfeiffer Burns State Park

 This is another stop in Big Sur that is very easily missed.
-On this short (1 mile return) hike you descend pretty steeply.
-You’ll begin by going down through a tree lined canyon to a rocky beach before walking through a tunnel and coming out a Partington Cove.
+On this short hike, you descend pretty steeply.
+You’ll begin by going down through a tree-lined canyon to a rocky beach before walking through a tunnel and coming out a Partington Cove.
 There’s a bench at the end for your effort as well as beautiful, quiet views.

 This stop in Big Sur can be found on Google Maps.
 However, if you don’t have signal just look out for some limited parking 2 miles north of the Julia Pfeiffer Burns State Park.

 If you’re after a relatively short, easy hike in Big Sur, then head to Limekiln State Park.
 Once there make your way through the giant redwood trees, over streams and come out at Limekiln Falls.
 This 100ft waterfall may is very impressive!
 Make sure you also hike to the abandoned lime kiln too.

 The Andrew Molera Loop trail takes you along beach, bluffs, panoramic views, along ridges and through meadows.
 It’s the most popular trail in Andrew Molera State Park and is moderately difficult.

 Hiking clockwise gives you constant breathtaking views.
 Take the detour on the Spring Trail and go down to the ‘hidden’ beach.
 It’s quiet there because most people won’t hike that far to get to the beach, they will just take the short little beach trail near the beginning of the loop.